sciZer0/7/v/README.md

 ## New Approach to Consensus

+This new approach allows to reach consensus highly efficiently.

-This new approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).
+The approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

-At the same time, the approach includes Solana's Proof-Of-History — but Proof-Of-History without stakes.
+At the same time, the approach includes the Solana's Proof-Of-History mechanism — but again, in the  whole, the consensus is happening without stakes.

-The approach is highly efficient and might be used by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.
+The approach might be efficiently used only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p align="center"><b>For reference, about Solana</b></p>